haolam05/Meetup/README.md

     }
     ```

+### Get all Images of an Event based on the Event's id

+Get and return all images for an event specified by id.

+* Require Authentication: true
+* Require proper authorization: Current User must be a host, or co-host of the event
+* Request
+  * Method: GET
+  * URL: /api/events/:eventId/images
+  * Headers:
+    * Content-Type: application/json
+  * Body: none

+* Successful Response
+  * Status Code: 200
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "Images": [
+        {
+          "id": 5,
+          "url": "image url",
+          "preview": true
+        }
+      ]
+    }
+    ```

+* Error response: Couldn't find an Event with the specified id
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Event couldn't be found"
+    }
+    ```

 ### Add an Image to an Event based on the Event's id

 Create and return a new image for an event specified by id.